-You can use the 'SSL Session ID' persistence type to load-balance SSL connections across a pool, ensuring that connections with the same SSL session ID are sent to the same back-end server.
+You can use the "SSL Session ID" persistence type to load-balance SSL connections across a pool, ensuring that connections with the same SSL session ID are sent to the same back-end server.
 This is an important consideration because SSL servers do not generally share SSL session IDs with each other.
 So if a client attempts to re-use an SSL session ID, but is directed to a new server, it would then need to renegotiate its SSL session.
 This is compute-expensive and will add load to your SSL server farm.
 In fact, without SSL session ID persistence, adding more SSL servers to your cluster can reduce performance because SSL sessions need to be renegotiated more frequently.

-Note: if you want to decrypt SSL traffic and process it using the internal protocol (such as HTTP), you should configure your virtual server to use the internal protocol, and enable SSL decryption in the virtual server configuration settings (see the SSL Decryption section of CHAPTER 4, and CHAPTER 13, for details about configuring SSL).
+Note: If you want to decrypt SSL traffic and process it using the internal protocol (such as HTTP), you should configure your virtual server to use the internal protocol, and enable SSL decryption in the virtual server configuration settings (for details about configuring SSL, see "SSL Decryption" on page 44 and "SSL Encryption" on page 193).